Varna (Hinduism): Buddhist texts

 Ancient Buddhist texts mention Varna system in South Asia, but the details suggest that it was non-rigid, flexible, non-hierarchal, and with characteristics devoid of features of a social stratification system.

+While the Hindu texts claimed that Brahmins were supreme in the Varna hierarchical order, Buddhist texts denied this, asserting that the Kshatriyas hold the highest status.
+During the Buddha period, some Kshatriyas elevated themselves as the first Varna.
+Buddhist literature includes stories reflecting this belief, King Arindama called a priest's son a man of low birth (hīnajacca), and the King of Kosala used a screen while speaking to his Brahmin employee to avoid seeing their face.
+Similarly, the Sakyas laughed at a Brahmin who entered their Mote Hall, pushed him back with a finger, and did not offer him a seat.

 Digha Nikaya provides a discussion between Gotama Buddha and a Hindu Brahmin named Sonadanda who was very learned in the Vedas.

 Gotama Buddha asks, "By how many qualities do Brahmins recognize another Brahmin?
 How would one declare truthfully and without falling into falsehood, "I am a Brahmin?"

 Sonadanda initially lists five qualities as, "he is of pure descent on both the mother's and the father's side, he is well versed in mantras, he is of fair color handsome and pleasing, he is virtuous learned and wise, and he is the first or second to hold the sacrificial ladle".

 Buddha then asks the Brahmin, "If we omit one of these qualities you just listed, could not one be still a true Brahmin?"

 Sonadanda, one by one, eliminates fair colour and looks, then eliminates Varna in which one was born, and then eliminates the ability to recite mantra and do sacrifices as a requirement of being a Brahmin.